Chapter 3: The Margin of Error#

 Sampling variation

-Different nurses get slightly different BP readings
+Different nurses get slightly different BP readings by chance.

 Selection bias